hazae41/immutable/README.md

 In order to update it before one year, we need to `register()` a new service-worker at a different URL.

-The webapp runtime fetches `service_worker.js` and check its hash in order to detect updates.
+The webapp runtime fetches `service_worker.js` and check its integrity hash in order to detect updates.

 If an update is detected, it can `register()` the new `service_worker.js?version=<version>` file.